 - Go to your C drive, and make a new folder by right-clicking in a blank area and selecting New > Folder

-- Rename this folder to TempQA, and close the Windows Explorer
+- Rename this folder to TempQA, and close the File Explorer

 - Type’ Command Prompt’ in your computer’s Start Menu and select Run as administrator.
 Type the following command and hit Enter:

 - You’ve now created a backup of the Quick Access settings using Command Prompt.

 4] Restore Quick Access Settings from Command Prompt

 - Launch Command Prompt once again as an administrator and hit Enter after typing the following command:

 - Close the program.
 Close File Explorer if it is/was running and restart it again.
 It should restore your Quick Access folder and settings.